-The HiBy R6 is their debut digital media player featuring a stainless steel housing, Oreo 8 and wireless connectivity.
+The HiBy R6 is their debut digital media player featuring stainless-steel housing, Oreo 8, and wireless connectivity.
 It is priced at $649.

-Disclaimer: The HiBy R6 was sent to us a sample in exchange for our honest opinion.
+Disclaimer: The HiBy R6 was sent to us as a sample in exchange for our honest opinion in this review.
 We thank HiBy Music for this opportunity.

 To learn more about HiBy reviews on Headfonics you can click here.

 Note, this review follows our new scoring guidelines for 2020 which you can read up on here.